 The main sugar (glucose) found in the blood, and the body’s main source of energy.

 blood sugar readings (or blood glucose readings)

 The amount of sugar in a given amount of blood.
 It is measured in milligrams per deciliter, or mg/dL.
 Per the American Diabetes Association, a blood glucose goal for people with type 2 diabetes is 80 to 130 mg/dL before meals, less than 180 mg/dL 2 hours after meals.
 Based on your individual needs, these goals may be adjusted by your health care provider.

 An extra amount of insulin taken to cover an expected rise in blood sugar during or after a meal or snack.
 It can also be taken when blood sugar is high.

 Carbohydrates are the main kind of food that raise blood sugar levels.
 Your digestive system changes carbohydrates into glucose (sugar), and then uses this sugar as a source of energy for your cells.

-There are three main types of carbohydrates in food: starches (complex carbohydrates), sugars (simple carbohydrates), and fiber.
+There are 3 main types of carbohydrates in food: starches (complex carbohydrates), sugars (simple carbohydrates), and fiber.
 Fiber is the part of plant foods, including fruits, vegetables, and nuts, that you can’t digest.

-A type of fat made in the liver that is carried through your body in 2 kinds of bundles, high-density lipoproteins and low-density lipoproteins.
+A type of fat made in the liver that is carried through your body.
+Two very important carriers of cholesterol are high-density lipoproteins and low-density lipoproteins.
 It's important to have healthy levels of both.

-- Low-density lipoproteins (LDL), or "bad" cholesterol, is a type of fat that takes cholesterol throughout the body to help with cell repair but can lead to a buildup of cholesterol in the arteries.
+- Low-density lipoproteins (LDL), or "bad" cholesterol, is a type of fat that helps the whole body system work well, but can lead to a buildup of cholesterol in the arteries.
 In general, the lower your LDL, the better.
 Reaching your LDL target helps to protect your heart and blood vessels.

 diabetes or diabetes mellitus